tlg-24-05-visa-sde-2/JavaProject_Team4/README.md

 - To test the production build, use the "run.cmd/run.sh" file after running the command above in the terminal.

+## Development
+- For developers, once you run the package command from above, the version of the gui you get will always be whatever was present when you packaged.
+If you are updating the gui, you should `cd` into the gui directory and run the React project on localhost:3001 to see your concurrent changes while you develop.
+Once satisfied with your changes, run the package command again to update the gui in what will be the jar.
+- NOTE: You do not need node or npm to develop the gui.
+Once the package command is run, a local copy of Node and NPM will be installed for you.
+This should stay ignored by Git.

 ## Credits
 - Christopher McIntosh
 - Tyler Poepping